Register to vote

 Applications to register must be received by no later than midnight on the twelfth working day before the date of the election.

-- Applications to vote on Thursday 8 June 2017 at the General Election must be received before midnight on 22 May 2017.
+- Applications to vote at the general election on Thursday 8 June 2017 had to be received before midnight on 22 May 2017, so it is now too late to apply.

 If you are unsure whether you are registered, please contact us.